richardantao/tutee/README.md

 # Tutee
 This branch holds all of Tutee's staging files.
-This branch is receives files passed from the `dev` branch, and optimizes and conducts final tests on the application before shipping the product to production in the `master` branch.
+This branch receives files passed from the `dev` branch, and optimizes the files and conducts final tests on the application before shipping the product to production in the `master` branch.

 ## Application Structure